ibarwick/firebird_fdw/README.md

 Firebird name is entirely lower-case, will add the appropriate `quote_identifier` option to the PostgreSQL table definition.

-Note that the `EXCEPT` and `LIMIT TO` options are currently unable to handle Firebird table names which are entirely lower-case.
+Note that when specifying the `EXCEPT` and `LIMIT TO` options, any quoted table names will result in the corresponding PostgreSQL foreign table being created with a quoted table name.
+This is due to PostgreSQL's foreign data wrapper API, which filters the table definitions passed back from the foreign data wrapper on the basis of the table name provided in the `IMPORT SCHEMA` command.
+However, Firebird table names which are entirely lower-case can currently not be provided as quoted column names as PostgreSQL considers these as unquoted by default and the foreign data wrapper has no way of knowing whether they were originally quoted.

 Functions
 ---------